rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 then terminated to save resources.
 Subsequently, the app may be copied back into memory, and resume in the same state.

-Apps **MUST** be able to subscribe to the Lifecycle.onSleeping notification without errors regardless of whether the platform supports suspending apps.
-For platforms that do not support it the notification will just never fire.

-*If* a platform does not support the `xrn:firebolt:capability:lifecycle:sleep`, then the following requirements **MUST NOT** be fulfilled, even partially.
+*If* a platform does not support the `xrn:firebolt:capability:lifecycle:sleepable` capability, then the following requirements **MUST NOT** be fulfilled, even partially.
 A platform **MUST NOT** use the APIs documented here to implement an alternate, non-compliant version of the app sleeping feature.

-*If* a platform supports the `xrn:firebolt:capability:lifecycle:sleep` capability, then the following requirements **MUST** be fulfilled.
+*If* a platform supports the `xrn:firebolt:capability:lifecycle:sleepable` capability, then the following requirements **MUST** be fulfilled.

-Apps **MUST** only enter this state from the `RUNNING` state, via the `suspend()` interface.
+Apps **MUST** only enter this state from the `SUSPENDED` state, via the `sleep()` interface.

-*Immediately before* an app transitions to this state, the platform **MUST** dispatch the Lifecycle.onSleeping notification with the current state and previous states.
+If a platform supports copying sleeping apps memory out of RAM then:

-The platform **MUST** save the app's memory space at this point, so that it may be unsuspended later.
-If storing the app\'s memory space fails for any reason, then the app **MUST** be treated as though it were unloaded.
+> The platform **MAY** save the app's memory space at this point, so
+> that it may be woken later.
+>

-Finally, the app and its container **MUST** be removed from memory and have other resources released as well.
+> Finally, the app and its container **MAY** be removed from memory
+> and have other resources released as well.

 ## 3. Getting the current state
 The Lifecycle module **MUST** provide a `state` property API that